scitran/client/Computational-organization.md

 * Github

 ***
 ## Gears
-Most users execute programs that are installed in their local computer.
-These programs can be executables written and shared by someone else (e.g., the FSL and Freesurfer packages, or important utilities such as dcm2niix).
-These programs might be written by someone at your own site.
-Or, they might be scripts that call a series of executables.
-Often, a site will have a very stable version of the executable code and many people will want to share that code.
-Flywheel provides a mechanism so that all users have access to the program and run it on the Flywheel site.
-These installed programs are called Flywheel Gears.
+Most MRI Centers have computer programs that are used by many users.
+These programs can be inserted into the Flywheel system, and users can run them from the web interface or through the SDK.
+To add a specific program into the system you create a **Flywheel Gear**.
+Compiled programs that run without user-intervention, say from a command line, can be transformed into a Flywheel Gear.
+Most Flywheel sites have many Gears.
+These are executable programs that are place into Docker containers using a specific organization.
+You can see the Gears at your site by clicking on 'Gears installed' on the left panel of the Flywheel web page.

-Programs that run without user-intervention, say from a command line, can be transformed into a Flywheel Gear.
-Any program that can takes files as inputs, sets parameters on the command line, and returns files as outputs, can be installed as a Flywheel Gear.
-Most Flywheel sites have many Gears already.
-You can see the set of *Gears* installed at your site by clicking on 'Gears installed' on the left panel of the Flywheel web page.
+You can run a Flywheel Gear on data from pull down menus in the web-interface.
+The computational system can execute many jobs in parallel.
+For example, you may want to run a Brain Extraction tool on 100 datasets.
+You can instruct the Flywheel system to start up 100 Gears.
+The inputs, program parameters, and results will be stored in the Analysis tab.
+A record of when the jobs were run and their status (e.g., running or completed) is available in the Provenance Tab.

+Examples of programs that we have converted into Gears are some of the FSL, Freesurfer and HCP tools.
+We also use Chris Rorden's dcm2niix utility frequently.
+We also added Gears based on the work of people at our site, including both Python and Matlab programs.
 You can read more about [Gears on this page](Gears).

 ## Software Development Kit (SDK)
 ### Methods